trane-project/trane-music/CONTRIBUTING.md

 Easiest way to contribute is by simply opening an issue and suggesting new courses or lessons to be added.
-It is especially useful to detail how the material in those units relates to other material (either in existing courses or ones that have not been added yet) and how you would break the material into smaller lessons, if it is necessary.
+It is especially useful to detail how the material in those units relates to other material (either in existing courses or ones that have not been added yet) and how you would break the material into smaller lessons, if necessary.
 Either links to reference material or example exercises are also useful.

-If you are an experienced musician but can't (or want) to code any material yourself, this is a great way to contribute as a large part of the task at hand is breaking down skills and knowledge into smaller units and figuring a sensible order in which they should be introduced to students.
+If you are an experienced musician but can't (or want) to code any material yourself, this is a great way to contribute.
+A large part of the task at hand is breaking down skills and knowledge into smaller units and figuring a sensible order in which they should be introduced to students.

 ## Planning new material